babelfish-for-postgresql/babelfish_extensions/contrib/README.md

     make check
     ```

-    Alternatively, if you want to build with SSL support, configure the PG engine with `--with-openssl`:
+    Alternatively, if you want to build the engine with SSL support, configure the PG engine with `--with-openssl`:
     ```
     ./configure --prefix=$HOME/postgres/ --without-readline --without-zlib --enable-debug --enable-cassert CFLAGS="-ggdb" --with-libxml --with-uuid=ossp --with-icu --with-openssl
     ```